Subscription Box Tips - How to Protect Yourself from Shady Subscriptions

 7. Be cautious of new subscription box companies, especially ones that launch only on Facebook, with no standalone website.
 On the same note, be cautious of companies with very amateur-looking websites.
 If they aren’t putting money into the storefront, they probably aren’t putting much into the subscription service either.

 8. Be cautious of companies that only use Paypal to process payments.
-You should have multiple payment options.
+While this doesn't always mean a company is shady, it's preferable if there are multiple payment options.
 On the plus side, Paypal has pretty good dispute terms and makes it very easy to cancel a recurring payment.

 9. Be cautious of companies that do not have built in registration systems (ie: to sign up you get sent to Paypal – no personal information is provided to the box company directly).
 If they don’t have your e-mail address, they have no way to contact you or update you.
 I was once burned by a company who claimed Paypal had a “glitch” the day I signed up so they didn’t get my order information.